 |Mantra of Salvation (Healing)||Agility (Circular Breathing)|

 Why?
-IMO it’s superior in terms of speed farming, which is our next milestone.
+IMO it’s superior in terms of early speed farming, which is our next milestone.

 FROM HERE OUR GOAL IS TO GAIN POWER FAST.
 The next logical steps are Legendary Gems, and being mindful of the good items you need to find.